 Tip: enjoy the Maharajah Jungle Trek at your leisure, as it’s a great walk-through activity very near Kali River Rapids.

-FastPASS at Expedition Everest
+Lightning Lane at Expedition Everest

 Expedition Everest may be the single most interesting roller coaster we’ve ever been on.
 It’s a MUST for an Animal Kingdom itinerary.
 Without giving away all the thrill and surprise here’s the story: